The Mead Nursery, Brokerswood, Westbury BA13 4EG

 Purple-tinted foliage, which is attractive even when not flowering.
 Open, branching stems of small white flowers with dark pink centres in autumn.

-An Aster cordifolius hybrid, with panicles of good pale blue flowers on sturdy, upright stems in late summer and autumn.
+An Aster cordifolius hybrid, with panicles of smaller but good pale blue flowers on sturdy, upright stems in late summer and autumn.
 A lovely addition to the garden.

 (syn.
 A. N-A. ‘ANDENKEN AN ALMA POTSCHKE’)